LGBTQ history in California: 2010s

 Also in 2013, California enacted America's first law protecting transgender students; the law, called the School Success and Opportunity Act, declares that every public school student in California from kindergarten to 12th grade must be "permitted to participate in sex-segregated school programs and activities, including athletic teams and competitions, and use facilities consistent with his or her gender identity, irrespective of the gender listed on the pupil's records."
 In June 2014, Governor Brown signed SB 1306 repealed Proposition 22 and AB 607, bringing California statutory law into conformance with case law under the XIV amendment of the US constitution.
 In 2018, Ricardo Lara was elected as California's insurance commissioner, making him the first openly gay person elected to statewide office in California's history.
 In November 2019, transgender community leader Lauren Pulido raised the transgender pride flag over the California state capitol for Trans Day of Remembrance, reportedly the first time the transgender flag was raised over a state capitol building in the United States.

+2020s

 In 2022, Nick Resnick became the first openly transgender person elected to help oversee a K-12 public school district in California, due to him being elected to the Oakland Unified School District board.
+In September 2023, the California State Assembly voted to recognize August as Transgender History Month, beginning in 2024.
+California is the first U.S. state to make such a declaration.
+In the same month, the Legislature passed a bill which levies fines on school districts for banning circulation of textbooks and school library books on discriminatory grounds, including representation of LGBT people or ethno-racial groups, becoming the second state to pass such legislation after Illinois.